Holding Faith, Together

-Embracing our faithful work as people of God, Rev. Chris Henry offers a message to our congregation as we move through a new day.
-The mission of Second Presbyterian Church – to be a welcoming community of faith where Jesus Christ transforms lives – will still be our call, our work.
+Embracing our faithful work as people of God, Rev. Chris Henry offered a message to our congregation as we moved through a new day.
+The mission of Second Presbyterian Church – to be a welcoming community of faith where Jesus Christ transforms lives – is still be our call, our work.
 And as we continue holding faith, together, we meet our nation, our world, and one another with peace, compassion, and healing – ever still.

 What is the call of the church, and the role of Christian faith, in such a time as this?